How Much Does It Cost To Climb Mount Kilimanjaro?

 Kilimanjaro with Safari/ Combo Safari

 Tanzania offers different fantastic.
 Combine Safari with Trekking are breathtaking to experience you can take as a combo trip here in Tanzania with your family or group.
-As your traveling overseas taking dream holiday adventure to Kilimanjaro Challenge, we can offer you combo safaris, combining Kilimanjaro trekking with a safari to Tarangire, Arusha National Park, Serengeti National park + Balloon Safaris, Lake Manyara or Hadzabe Datoga.
+As your traveling overseas taking a dream holiday adventure to Kilimanjaro Challenge, we can offer you combo safaris, combining Kilimanjaro trekking with a safari to Tarangire, Arusha National Park, Serengeti National park + Balloon Safaris, Lake Manyara or Hadzabe Datoga.

 Are you stuck on making a decision on how to book a safari in Tanzania? or Kilimanjaro trekking?
 Contact our expert today to help you plan your holiday to Tanzania!